Optimal MIMO Combining for Blind Federated Edge Learning with Gradient Sparsification: Data Transmission and Combining

 If the base station only has the sum channel estimate we multiply the received signal by the conjugate of the estimate similarly to what is done in \cite{Amiri21bfeel,Wei22}, to obtain an estimate of $\x = \sum_{k=1}^Kw_k\A_k^t\x_k^\text{sparse}$,

 where $c$ is a scaling constant.
-Note that the scaling is arbitrary since it can absorbed into the (global) step size of the gradient descent.
-However, this scheme has some restrictions: \begin{enumerate} \item The received power at the base station needs to be same for all terminals and the weights of the gradients need to be scaled by the clients, i.e., $\eta_k = \eta\frac{w_k^2}{\beta_k}$ where $\eta$ is chosen such that
+However, this scheme has some restrictions: \begin{enumerate} \item The received power at the base station needs to be the same for all clients and the weights of the gradients need to be scaled by the clients, i.e., $\eta_k = \eta\frac{w_k^2}{\beta_k}$ where $\eta$ is chosen such that

+This requires that the base station has knowledge of $\norm{\x_k}_2^2$ for all clients, which either needs to be signaled from each client or predicted at the base station.
 In contrast, in the proposed sparse BLUE scheme all clients can individually control their powers.
-Especially, they can transmit with full power, $\eta_k = \frac{T}{\norm{\x_k}_2^2}$. \item All clients need to use the same measurement matrix in each iteration, i.e., $\A_k^t = \A^t$. \end{enumerate} We choose\footnote{The scaling factor differs from \cite{Amiri21bfeel,Wei22} but this does not impact the analysis since, as mentioned, the scaling factor can be absorbed into the step size, $\alpha_t$, which, as shown later, is selected to ensure a fair comparison.} $c = \frac{K}{M\sqrt{\eta\rho}\bar{\gamma}}$, since on average
+Especially, they can transmit with full power, $\eta_k = \frac{T}{\norm{\x_k}_2^2}$.
+The power control is ``slow'' in the sense that it is not a function of the small-scale fading, but it needs to adapt to the gradients for each transmission. \item All clients need to use the same measurement matrix in each iteration, i.e., $\A_k^t = \A^t$. \end{enumerate} We choose\footnote{The scaling factor differs from \cite{Amiri21bfeel,Wei22} but this does not impact the analysis since the scaling factor can be absorbed into the step size, $\alpha_t$, which, as shown later, is selected to ensure a fair comparison.} $c = \frac{K}{M\sqrt{\eta\rho}\bar{\gamma}}$, since on average

 where the expectation is over channel realizations and noise.
 Hence, we can use the same step size to fairly compare the sparse BLUE method to this method.
 However, note that, the estimate \eqref{eq:sum-estimate} is \emph{not} unbiased, since in general $ \EX\left\{ \hat{\x} \mid \hat{\nchannel}_\text{sum} \right\} \neq \A^t\sum_{k=1}^{K}w_k\x_k^\text{sparse}$.